samyilin/dotfiles/README.md

 2. Overhaul Vim experience.
 I want to use some plugins to enable LSP or other IDE-like features.
 Might use Neovim?
 Who knows?
 I might come up with an init.lua just for Neovim.
+3. Multiple git setup or more complicated git setup.
+Might abandon this altogether though.
+4. Overhaul tmux settings to incorporate more VIM-like or EMACS-like keybindings?
+But tmux setting overhaul is definitely needed.
+5. Shellcheck!
+This is very important.
+I do want my bash files to be more or less cross-platform and POSIX-compliant.